 Whether you are learning to drive with an instructor or practicing with your parents or friends your driving test experts will help you pass.

-England and Wales.
-Driving Lessons, Theory Tests and Practical Driving Tests have all now restarted in England and Wales.
+England, Scotland and Wales.
+Driving Lessons, Theory Tests and Practical Driving Tests have all now restarted.

 Please note you are still required to wear a face-covering for your practical driving test.

 Drivers who passed their car test before 1 January 1997 can already tow a car and trailer without taking a car and trailer test.

 As a result of these changes, all car drivers will be able to tow a trailer weighing up to 3,500kg without the need for an additional test when the law is changed, which will be as soon as possible.

 Until then, car drivers who gained their licence after 1 January 1997 will only be able to tow a trailer weighing up to 3,500kg if they display L plates and are supervised by a driver aged over 21 who has had a car and trailer licence for 3 years or more or passed their car test before 1 January 1997.

 To make more lorry tests available, DVSA will not be carrying out any car and trailer tests from 20 September.

 We’ve published detailed guidance about the new rules for towing a trailer or caravan with a car that will apply until the law changes and what you’ll be able to do when the law has changed.

 Managed to get your driving test booked?
 Now you just need to be ready to pass your driving test the first time.